 Carbon Steel – Steel whose physical properties are chiefly the result of the percentage of carbon contained in it; and iron-carbon alloy in which the carbon is the most important constituent, ranging from 0.04%-1.40%.
 It is also referred to as plain carbon steel or straight carbon steel.
 Minor elements also present in carbon steel include manganese, phosphorus, sulfur, and usually silicon.

-Cast of Continuous Welding Electrodes – The diameter of the circle a length of the electrode assumes when lying free on a smooth surface.
+The cast of Continuous Welding Electrodes – The diameter of the circle the length of the electrode assumes when lying free on a smooth surface.

 Cast steel – Molten steel cooled and solidified in a mold.

-Cementite – Chemical compound of iron and carbon, containing 93.33% iron combined with 6.67% arbon by weight; also called iron carbide.
-Chemical formula for cementite is Fe3C.
+Cementite – Chemical compound of iron and carbon, containing 93.33% iron combined with 6.67% carbon by weight; also called iron carbide.
+The chemical formula for cementite is Fe3C.

 Chip Test – A test used to identify a metal.
 The metal is chipped off using a cold chisel and hammer.
 The resulting underlying pattern in the metal is unique to several classes of ferrous metals.